ankrutik/notes/aws/solutions_arch_cert/notes.md

 This script can contain commands such as installing software/packages, download files from the Internet, or anything you want.

+By default, user data scripts and cloud-init directives **run only during the boot cycle when you first launch an instance**.
+You can **update your configuration** to ensure that your user data scripts and cloud-init directives **run every time you restart your instance**.

 Configure instance details > Advanced Details > User Data

 ```bash